Israeli robotics delegation to Dubai marks warming Gulf ties

 The Israeli team, hailing from Megiddo in northern Israel, surged through the competition by assembling a roving robot that effectively scooped balls up that represented human-created pollutants in the ocean.

 “The whole time we were wearing these two caps, also as a robotics team and also as ambassadors,” said Osnat Duman, the delegation manager.
+“We got real VIP treatment and everyone welcomed us nicely.”

-The team exchanged souvenirs with the other delegations, handing out Israeli snacks and rubber bands and distributing an Arabic and Hebrew phrasebook with relevant terms for the tournaments.
-They teams’ pits were arranged alphabetically, so the Israelis found themselves adjacent to participants from Iran and Iraq.
+The team exchanged souvenirs with the other delegations, handing out Israeli snacks and rubber bands and distributing an Arabic and Hebrew phrasebook with relevant terms for the tournament.
+The teams’ pits were arranged alphabetically, so the Israelis found themselves adjacent to participants from Iran and Iraq.
 Duman said only the Tunisian team refused to accept the Israeli handouts.
 The main reminder of their unusual participation was the presence of a tough-looking additional technical “mentor” for the team, who was in fact a Shin Bet security guard dispatched to keep an eye on them.

 “There was a lot of uncertainty about us arriving and there were some security concerns,” Duman said.
 “But at the end of the day we were just dealing with people, not countries.”